Overcoming an existential crisis

 Triggers of an existential crisis

 It is necessary to consider the fact that the crisis can be provoked not only by the events of personal history.
-Crisis can be experienced in extreme situations at a global level.
+A crisis can be experienced in extreme situations at a global level.
 For example, political, economic, social, environmental and natural disasters.
 If you consider things happening on our planet as the context for the biological, psychological and spiritual development of humanity.
 Then the relationship between personal and global levels becomes more apparent.
 Undoubtedly, personal experiences are reflections of the events taking place at the global level.
 The scale of tragic global events can exacerbate the depth of a personal crisis.

 - the external characteristics of the crisis may be different;